 22nd June 2017

 Whoever was in charge of ensuring glorious weather for the Long Eaton Carnival 2017 on Saturday 17th June deserves a pint (or two, or three…) – it was a scorcher!
 Glorious!
 With news that the Ilkeston Carnival being cancelled just the weekend before due to water logged pitches, we were nervous that it may not go ahead – with English whether you just can’t be certain.
 Saying this, talking to the carnival goers at the weekend, they usually get rain, but never enough to stop the parade from going ahead.
+This year carnival goers were instead thinking about how to stay cool in a heatwave!

 If this is the first time you have heard of the Long Eaton Carnival and live in the midlands, firstly where have you been?
 Secondly, have a read of our other blog which goes in to detail about what the carnival is and basically how amazing it is!